Manage Spaces and collections

 2. Select **Add collection** at the bottom of the sidebar.

-3. Enter a name for the Collection and confirm.
+5. If you chose **Blank collection**, enter a name for the Collection and confirm.

 ## Rename a collection